Comfort doesn't come from having more options. It comes from needing fewer

 The morning coffee

-These days my mornings look almost identical.
+For one person, mornings now look almost identical.
 Wake up early.
 Sit for twenty minutes.
 Same kopi from the same uncle at the same coffee shop in Singapore.
 Same loop along the canal.
 Same desk.

-I used to think this was the kind of life I'd grow out of.
+This used to seem like the kind of life someone would grow out of.
 A short phase before something more interesting.
-Now I see it as the thing itself.
+Now it looks like the thing itself.

 The interesting part isn't that the routine is repetitive.
-It's that I don't feel the pull to vary it.
+It's that the pull to vary it doesn't come.
 The desire for variety, which used to feel like a clear signal of being alive, doesn't show up the way it used to.
-I'm not bored by sameness.
-I'm steadied by it.
+There's no boredom in sameness.
+There's steadiness.

-I wear the same five or six shirts on rotation.
+Five or six shirts on rotation.
 Same shorts.
 Same shoes until they fall apart.
-My wife jokes about it.
-There was a year where I owned a lot more clothes than I needed, and I'd stand in front of the cupboard for too long every morning.
+His wife jokes about it.
+There was a year where the cupboard held a lot more clothes than necessary, and every morning meant standing in front of it for too long.
 Now getting dressed isn't a decision.
 It's just a thing that happens before the day starts.

 The fewer small decisions you make in a day, the less worn out you are by the time the bigger ones arrive.

 She's not quite one yet.
-Watching her, I've noticed she doesn't think about what she's missing.
+Watching her, a parent notices she doesn't think about what she's missing.
 She picks up a wooden spoon and is completely inside it.
 Then she puts it down.
 Then she's inside a cardboard box.
 Nothing is on her mind except the thing in front of her.

 Adults reintroduce that complication everywhere.
-We do it with food, with weekends, with work, with the future.
-Most of the things we're choosing between aren't even real choices.
-They're images of choices, hanging in our heads, asking to be sorted.
+They do it with food, with weekends, with work, with the future.
+Most of the things people are choosing between aren't even real choices.
+They're images of choices, hanging in their heads, asking to be sorted.

 When the wanting shrinks on its own

-This is the part I didn't expect.
-I thought wanting fewer things would feel like a sacrifice.
+This is the part that catches people off guard.
+The assumption is that wanting fewer things would feel like a sacrifice.
 Some kind of effortful pruning.

 It hasn't been like that.
-Mostly the wanting has just thinned out by itself.
-I stopped being interested in new clothes.
-I stopped being interested in being somewhere else.
-I stopped being interested in a lot of the things that used to seem worth chasing.
+Mostly the wanting just thins out by itself.
+The interest in new clothes fades.
+The interest in being somewhere else fades.
+The interest in a lot of the things that used to seem worth chasing — it fades.

-It's not that I became disciplined.
-I became less hungry.
+It's not about becoming disciplined.
+It's about becoming less hungry.

 What a narrowed life actually feels like

 People assume a narrower life is duller.
-From the outside, mine probably looks like a person who doesn't do much.
+From the outside, this one probably looks like a person who doesn't do much.
 A few places.
 A handful of close people.
-A small set of interests I keep returning to.
-Same work with my brothers, same family, same routines, regular trips to Saigon to see my wife's family.
+A small set of interests returned to again and again.
+Same work with family, same routines, regular trips to Saigon to see in-laws.

 From the inside it doesn't feel small.
 It feels specific.
 There's a difference between those two things.